top of page

 c.
 Election of Officers and members of the Board:

-1. Officers of the association and members of the Executive shall be elected for two year terms, commencing with the date of the Association Meeting, or failing that, June 1st of the year in which the election has taken place.
+i.
+Officers of the Association and members of the Executive shall be elected for two year terms, commencing one month following their election.

-3. A Nominating Committee shall be appointed by the Board at least three months prior to the election.
-The Nominating Committee shall put out a call for nominations and shall propose at least one candidate per office or position on the board.
-The list shall be distributed to members in good standing at least one month prior to the election.
+iii.
+An Election Committee shall be appointed by the Board at least three months prior to the elections.
+The Election Committee shall put out a call for nominations and shall propose at least one candidate per office or position on the Board.

 V. Functions of the Executive Committee and the Board:

 a.
 The President, with the Vice-President, Secretary-Treasurer, and other members of the Board are responsible for achieving the objectives of the Association as outlined in article 1.
-The Board is empowered to appoint a nominating committee, a programme committee, and all other committees which it deems appropriate.
+The Board is empowered to appoint an Election Committee, a Programme Committee, and all other committees that it deems appropriate.

 b.
 The President shall conduct all meetings of the Board and the Association and shall submit regular reports on the Association’s activities.
 In the event that the President is unable to attend a meeting, the Vice-President shall assume the duties of the President for that meeting.
 In the event the Vice-President is also unable to attend, then the Secretary-Treasurer shall assume the duties of the President for that meeting.